donejs/donejs/docs/guides/place-my-order.md

 ### Create additional components

 To make this happen, we need two more components.
-First, the `pmo-restaurant-details` component which loads the restaurant (based on the `slug`) and then displays its information.
+First, the `pmo-restaurant-details` component which loads the restaurant (based on the `slug`) and displays its information.

 ```
 donejs add component restaurant/details.component pmo-restaurant-details